zeligism/zeligism.github.io/_posts/2025-11-02-EscapingToInfinity.md

 Some of them *love* to say “sigma algebra” whenever they can, and in the most unnecessary places.
 It's like they're flexing their muscles during an interview.
 What I need from measure theory as a machine learning researcher is simple stuff like the notion of "almost everywhere", swapping differentials and integrals, etc. So please keep your sigma boy stuff out of deep learning.
 Nobody knows what's going on anyway, so let's keep it simple and take it easy.

+*[Disclaimer: I used Codex to create the interactive widgets and double-check the math.]*